anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 7. In the command line, execute: "flask run"

 Note: Anyone can run our Live-Thermal-Image-based-CAPTCHA in any OS.
 One only has to copy the "Application" directory and follow the running instructions.
 If you can't detect the thermal webcam.
 Try changing the "camlist[*]" value in the "app.py" file.
 Usually, the value will be between (0-10).

+The following instructions are for creating your custom weight for your model:

+1. Follow the "https://techzizou.com/yolo-installation-on-windows-and-linux/#install_linux" instruction to create YOLOv4-darknet installation and usage on your system.